simoneng/elasticsearch/README.md

 # elasticsearch

 Please rename http.py to http2.py before using it.
-This avoids confusion with Python module with the same name "http".
+This avoids conflict with Python module with the same name "http".